SaltyGoo/saltygoo.github.io/class/sp_barbarian.md

 **D:** Paragon, Lose 1 drawback<br>

 ## Object from Home
-An object from home can be a weapon, a piece of armour, or a tool with a specific fonction, which can be social.
+An object from home can be a weapon, a piece of armour, or a tool with a specific fonction which can be social.
 For locals, they look weird and distinctively foreign.

-In yoour hands, a weapon from home's damage dice is one size bigger than the local equivalent, a piece of armour from home provides +1 armor, and you have advantage when you use a tool from home.
+In your hands, a weapon from home's damage dice is one size bigger than the local equivalent, a piece of armour from home provides +1 armor, and you have advantage when you use a tool from home.

 ## Cultural Context
 You find yourself in a society with wildly different expectations than normal.
 As such, you seem miraculous to others in some ways and foolish in others.
 Roll five times on each table below and choose four of the results for each.
 Remember, all of these are relative to the world you find yourself in now.
 If you are ignorant of laws, it may be because your home has no legal system, because it has outgrown the need for laws, or has laws so different as to provide unhelpful assumptions for this legal system.